Chino, California

-Chino is bounded by Chino Hills and Los Angeles County to the west, Pomona to the northwest, unincorporated San Bernardino County (near Montclair) to the north, Ontario to the northeast, Eastvale to the southeast in Riverside County and Orange County to the southwest.
+Chino is bounded by Chino Hills and Los Angeles County to the west, Pomona to the northwest, unincorporated San Bernardino County (near Montclair) to the north, including the unincorporated community of Narod, Ontario to the northeast, Eastvale to the southeast in Riverside County and Orange County to the southwest.
 It is easily accessible via the Chino Valley (71) and Pomona (60) freeways.
-The population was 77,983 at the 2010 census.
+The population was 91,403 at the 2020 census.

-Downtown Chino is home to satellite branches of the San Bernardino County Library and Chaffey Community College, the Chino Community Theatre, the Chino Boxing Club and a weekly Farmer's Market.
-In 2008, the city of Chino was awarded the prestigious "100 Best Communities for Youth" award for the second time in three years.
-Chino hosted shooting events for the 1984 Summer Olympics at the Prado Olympic Shooting Park in the Prado Regional Park.

 Etymology

 The land grant on which the town was founded was called Rancho Santa Ana del Chino.
 Santa Ana is Spanish for Saint Anne, but the exact meaning of "Chino" has been explained in different ways.
 One explanation is that the "Chino" (curly-haired person or mixed-race person) was the chief of the local Native American village.
 The president of the Chino Valley Historical Society, drawing on Civil War-era letters, designates the "curl" referenced in the toponym as that at the top of the grama grass that abounded in the valley.